 To fulfil its objectives in the management of fish stocks, the IOTC requires statistical data to be submitted to the Secretariat both monthly and annually.
-Such data is to include, for each vessel operating in the Convention area, details on: the vessels specifications, gear, catch and effort data and biological sampling of the catch.
+Such data is to include, for each vessel operating in the IOTC are of competence, details on: the vessels specifications, gear, catch and effort data and biological sampling of the catch.